 The School of Medicine is committed to the ideal of academic freedom and so recognizes that the assignment of grades is a faculty responsibility.
 The School also recognizes that students have the right to appeal a final grade or any other academic decision.
 The School of Medicine has a responsibility to respond to such an appeal in a judicious and timely manner.

 Criteria for Appealing a Grade

 A student may appeal a final Block or Course grade on the grounds that:

 1. The methods or criteria for evaluating academic or clinical performance, as stated in the Block/Course syllabus, were not applied in determining the final grade, and/or

 2. The faculty applied the grading criteria unfairly.

 Any student wishing to appeal a grade must initiate the process within 30 calendar days of receiving the disputed grade.
-An appeal letter should be sent to the Co-Course Directors identifying the Course and the grade being appealed, stating the reason(s) for the appeal, and specifying the requested change.
-Students are encouraged to discuss the appeal informally with the Co-Course Directors before submitting a formal appeal.
+An appeal letter should be sent to the Course-Co Directors identifying the Course and the grade being appealed, stating the reason(s) for the appeal, and specifying the requested change.
+Students are encouraged to discuss the appeal informally with the Course-Co Directors before submitting a formal appeal.

 The student may appeal the decision of the Course Co-Directors to the Assistant Dean of the Clinical Core, by forwarding copies of all correspondence related to the appeal to the appropriate Assistant Dean, Curriculum within seven calendar days of the Course Co-Directors ruling.
 The Assistant Dean, at his/her discretion, may meet with the student, the faculty, or the Course Directors, and may consult with the Course/Block Director Committee before making a ruling.